How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 I assumed the runtime had it under control.
 After actually running /context detail, I found three skills loading entire logfiles into context unnecessarily, and a MEMORY.md section that had ballooned to 1,200 lines.
 Fixed in an afternoon.
 The runtime gives you the visibility, use it.

 Embarrassingly, I built a small "auto-tune" hook that watched token usage and dialed memory-flush thresholds up and down based on time-of-day.
 It broke things.
 The threshold would shift mid-conversation, memory flush and compaction would fire at unexpected moments, and the agent would feel inconsistent.
 I ripped the hook out.
 Honestly?
 The defaults are good defaults.
 I tried to outsmart them before I'd lived with them, and lost two days to my own cleverness.
-AI agent context management has a temptation toward over-engineering.
+AI agent context management invites over-engineering.
 Resist it.
 The dials were chosen by people who ran more agents than you have.
 Live with the defaults for two weeks before tuning anything except cache-TTL pruning and prompt caching.

 I made this mistake because I assumed the agent's slowness was a context problem when it was actually a tool-loop problem.
 I thought the bottleneck was the window when the bottleneck was the loop.
 Diagnosing the right thing matters more than tuning the wrong thing aggressively.
 Run /context detail first, look at where the actual bytes are, then change one parameter and live with it for a week.